containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-31-top-5-frameworks-for-node-js-in-the-year-2023.js/index.md

 {{< figure align=center src="images/top-5-frameworks-for-node-js-in-the-year-2023.png" alt="Frameworks For Node.js">}}
 ## Overview

 In our previous [blog post][30], we publish a getting-started guide with Node.js in which we thoroughly covered Node.js architecture and its applications.
 Since our [series][1] on JavaScript tutorials is still on so we are going to learn about the top 5 frameworks for Node.js.
 In this Node.js tutorial, we are going to cover very popular rich-featured server-side frameworks for Node.js programming.
 This open-source JavaScript run-time environment has opened new horizons for JavaScript developers.
 In addition, this stack enables developers to work on the front end and back end both.
-Therefore, please read this article from start to end and you will end up with a strong knowledge of Node.js frameworks.
+Therefore, please read this article from start to end and you will end up with a strong knowledge of **Node.js frameworks**.

 Node.js frameworks are as follows: